DarthData410/CppPyInterop/README.md

  1. -matrix-diag-test:
    Uses 2 parameters passed in, the rows and columns of a test NDMatrix.
 Then NDMatrices of that size are used throughout the test execution.
 This includes showcase of generating random numbers from numpy.random.random via Python.h within C++.
 Further the finding of diagonal values of an numpy.NDArray built from the custom cpy::NDMatrix found in this project.

-   Example: ./cpy -matrix-diag-test 4 4
+   Example(s): ./cpy -matrix-diag-test 4 4
    Output example shown in the following screen shot:
    <img src="https://github.com/DarthData410/CppPyInterop/blob/main/numpy_pyplot/imgs/cpy_matrix_diag_test_4x4.png?raw=true">